One mother’s personal opinion…

 I have had three children and three very different experiences with pacifier weaning.
 My first child was breastfed on demand for just on a year, so I suppose in some ways I was the dummy.
-She didn’t show much interest in the pacifier after a couple of months, so I just threw it out and that was that.
+She didn’t show much interest in the pacifier after a couple of months, so I just threw it out, and that was that.

 My second child was a boy who discovered that his three middle fingers were just as good as any old dummy, so weaning from the pacifier in his case was a snip.
-I merely removed the pacifier from sight when he was about three months old and he was as happy as Larry with a fluffy blanket and his nifty digits.
+I merely removed the pacifier from sight when he was about three months old, and he was as happy as Larry with a fluffy blanket and his nifty digits.
 They were always on hand (excuse the pun), never got lost and never needed replacing.

 After these two, I thought I had this weaning from pacifier business down pat.
 Then my third and last child arrived and completely upset the apple cart.
 She didn’t like her dummy, she loved it.
 When I put her on solids, I used the dummy between mouthfuls to stop her from screaming like a banshee because I couldn’t feed her fast enough.
 It was an essential tool at mealtimes.

-I learned to have several of her favourite pacifiers in stock.
-Thankfully, she was not attached to a particular dummy so as soon as they got old and sticky I would replace them with a new one.
+I learned to have several of her favorite pacifiers in stock.
+Thankfully, she was not attached to a particular dummy so as soon as they got old and sticky, I would replace them with a new one.
 I tried to remove them altogether quite a few times, but the poor little thing was so miserable that I did not have the heart to continue, it seemed like child abuse.
 It fairly broke my heart when I saw her staring wistfully at some other child with a dummy in its mouth.
 When I finally relented and bought another one, she would fall on it like a long lost friend and peace returned to the house.

-Eventually I decided she would give it up when she was ready and stopped trying to force the issue.
+Eventually, I decided she would give it up when she was ready and stopped trying to force the issue.
 I can’t say it did her any harm.
 She learned to speak just as early as the other two.
 In fact, she was my most talkative child.

 By Gizelle Bichard